Jackk-Doe/BASIC-GO-CRUD-API/README.md

 * Go : programming language
   * Gin : backend web framework to manage routes
   * Gorm : Go ORM library to manage database connection
-  * Godotenv : load .env file
-  * CompileDaemon : debug tool (Optional)
 * PostgreSQL : Using database

 ## How to run the app
 1. In root folder, create `.env` file to holds PORT value variable & PostgreSQL related variables.<br/>
   See `.env.example` for example.
-2. Run `$ go mod tidy` command to download necessary modules, that are specified in go.mod file.
+2. Run `$ go get .` command to download required dependencies, that are specified in go.mod file.
-3. Run `$ go run migrate/migrate.go` command to (initialize) create table on the database.
-4. Run `$ go run main.go` command to run the backend app.
+3. Run `$ go run main.go` command to run the backend app.

-NOTE : check all the created end points in `main.go`
+NOTE : check all the created end points in `router/router.go`

+## Run Tests
+Run the all tests with `$ go test ./... -v` command, from the root folder.

+NOTE : in tests, SQLite database would be created & used instead of PostgreSQL.